tlevine/dada.pink/data/index.md

 * software engineer (in the context of data science)
 * data engineer

+I seek to produce descriptive definitions of these terms.
+I am describing how I see these terms used; if you use these terms differently, your usage is perfectly acceptable, and my definitions are incomplete.

 ## The field of data
 As computation and digital storage gets cheaper, we can more whimsically put insane amounts of computing power towards studies of how the world works.